IvanKoshan2004/electronic-voting-project/docs/HARDHAT.md

 ## How to start Blockchain dev server

+## New way

+1. install all of the project dependencies with `npm install`.
+2. Start a blockchain network and deploy with command `npm run deploy`.
+Use `npm run deploy:seed` to deploy and put some data in the blockchain.

+## OLD WAY

 1. install all of the project dependencies with `npm install`.
 2. Start a blockchain network with command `npx hardhat node`.
 Upon running this command you see multiple accounts in this network.
 Use one of the private keys shown here as `PRIVATE_KEY` env variable.
    ![image](./assets/hardhat_node.png)